icmc-data/github-repo-graph/README.md

 ### D3.js Visualization

 D3.js was used to view a sample of the network.
 You can see [here](https://bl.ocks.org/AlvaroJoseLopes/a93e54ea8e61380d3cba9ea52a9e6e08) or opening `index.html` on a local host.

+### EDA

+The `notebooks/` contains some jupyter notebooks with some Exploratory Data Analysis.